When Is Filing for Bankruptcy a Good Option?

 Chapter 13 Bankruptcy

-Chapter 13 bankruptcy is a debt relief option that allows individuals to establish a repayment plan approved by the court that enables them to make smaller payments and keep their assets.
-The Chapter 13 process can take a few years or longer but is often the best option for many people.
+Chapter 13 bankruptcy is a debt relief option that allows individuals to establish a repayment plan approved by the court that enables them to make payments and keep their assets, including those that would be non-exempt in a chapter 7 bankruptcy.
+The Chapter 13 process typically takes 3 to 5 years, but is often the best option for many people.
 Each month, individuals make monthly installment payments that are distributed amongst all creditors.
-Once all debts have been paid in accordance with a repayment plan, the court will discharge or “close” the bankruptcy.
+Once all amounts due have been paid in accordance with the Chapter 13 bankruptcy plan, and the required amount of time has passed, the court will discharge most unpaid debts, and “close” the bankruptcy.

 Debts You Must Pay in Full

-Filing for bankruptcy can be life-changing, providing you with a fresh start financially.
+Filing for bankruptcy can be life-changing and provide you with a fresh start financially.
 However, it is important to keep in mind that some debts cannot be forgiven in a bankruptcy proceeding.
 These debts include the following:

-While some debts are not forgiven, the creditors may agree to a reasonable repayment plan, which is best achieved with a Chapter 13 bankruptcy.
+While some debts are not forgiven, the creditors must agree to payments from a Chapter 13 bankruptcy plan approved by the court.

 How Does Bankruptcy Affect My Personal Assets?

-As previously stated, Chapter 7 bankruptcy is the best option to eliminate debt quickly, but to achieve financial relief quickly, an individual must agree to sell or liquidate personal assets.
-Such assets include homes, other real estate or land, vehicles, retirement accounts, pensions, and anything else of value that can pay off debt.
+As previously stated, Chapter 7 bankruptcy is the best option to eliminate debt quickly, but to achieve financial relief quickly, an individual may have to agree to sell or liquidate non-exempt personal assets.
+Such assets may include homes, other real estate or land, luxury vehicles, and anything else, that is not otherwise protected, of value that can pay off debt.
+You should speak to an experienced bankruptcy attorney regarding your assets before filing a Chapter 7 bankruptcy.
+Most debtors contemplating a Chapter 7 bankruptcy will have no assets at risk of liquidation.

 Lyndon Ruhnke, P.C.
 Can Help You Eliminate Debt

 Filing for bankruptcy puts the pause on creditor harassment and the stress of falling further behind on your bills each month.
 To find out whether bankruptcy is right for you or whether another debt relief option may better suit your situation, contact bankruptcy attorney Lyndon Ruhnke today.
-Lyndon Ruhnke, P.C. serves clients throughout the Portland area, with offices located in Portland, Gresham, and Beaverton.
+Lyndon Ruhnke, P.C. serves clients throughout Oregon, with offices located in Portland, Gresham, and Beaverton.